 If you are struggling to make ends meet on a low income, check out sites such as Turn2Us and Entitledto to track down benefits and grants you could claim.
 It’s worth checking even if you are in work and have some savings.

 For example, official figures show up to 850,000 people over the age of 66 are owed Pension Credit but don’t claim it.
-Yet Pension Credit can be worth around £3,000 a year on average, according to Age Concern, and it’s the gateway to other benefits such as help with heating bills, Council Tax reductions and a free TV licence for over 75s.
+Yet Pension Credit can be worth around £3,000 a year on average, according to Age UK, and it’s the gateway to other benefits such as help with heating bills, council tax reductions and a free TV licence for over 75s.
 See our article on how to get a council tax reduction for more.

 Previously deputy personal finance editor at The Daily Telegraph and money saving columnist for Woman & Home, she has been writing about money for more than 18 years, for publications from the Sunday Times, the Financial Times and Mirror Online to Good Housekeeping, Red, Woman and Woman’s Weekly.
 Faith also appears regularly on BBC Radio.